Life As an Urban and Regional Planner

-Job Description & Duties Develop comprehensive plans and programs for use of land and physical facilities of jurisdictions, such as towns, cities, counties, and metropolitan areas.
+Job Description: Develop comprehensive plans and programs for use of land and physical facilities of jurisdictions, such as towns, cities, counties, and metropolitan areas.

 - Advocate for sustainability to community groups, government agencies, the general public, or special interest groups.

-What Every Urban & Regional Planner Should Know
+Things an Urban & Regional Planner Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.